What We Know: Family Separation And 'Zero Tolerance' At The Border

 More than 10,000 migrant children, including children who crossed the border alone, are kept in ORR facilities.
 And existing facilities are filling up — the shelter Burnett visited was 95 percent full.

 Tent camps.
 A temporary facility has been set up in Tornillo, Texas, near El Paso.
-Little is known about the facility, and reporters have not been allowed inside, but KQED's John Sepulvado has seen the tent from outside.
+Little is known about the facility, and reporters have not been allowed inside, but KQED's John Sepulvado has seen the tent camp from outside.

 "It's a heavy-duty-grade white tent in the middle of a desert," he told NPR's Here & Now.
-"It's behind two chain-link fences and there's a dirt easement that's on top of it so you can't actually see into it from the American side.
+"It's behind two chain-link fences and there's a dirt easement that's on top of it, so you can't actually see into it from the American side."

-"It's not a city — there aren't multiples of tents," he said.
-"It's just all one tent where these 16- and 17-year-olds are at."
+The tent camp popped up rapidly, with the first large white tent appearing essentially overnight.
+Within days, a complex of smaller tan tents surrounded it; photos released by HHS show bunk beds packed tightly into the tents.

-It's not clear how many teenagers are inside, he says, but the government plans to expand it to hold some 4,000 detained minors.
+It's not clear how many teenagers are inside, Sepulvado says, but the government was planning to expand it to hold some 4,000 detained minors.

 This is not the first time the U.S. government has used temporary shelters for minors: During the surge of unaccompanied minors crossing the border in 2014, HHS set up several temporary facilities at military bases.

 Sponsors or family members.
 Ultimately, ORR tries to find family members, foster parents or sponsors to take in children.
-Parents are the preferred option, but that's not a possibility for children who have been separated from parents who remain in detention.
+Parents are the preferred option, but that has not a possibility for children who have been separated from parents who remain in detention.

+It is not clear if, under Trump's new policy, separated children might still be placed with sponsors or if they will all return to detention with their parents.

 There is no time limit on how long it can take to find a home for a child, but again, ORR says that on average the process takes less than two months.